 Mapping out directions for a trip is no different than directing a business, folks.
 It’s a matter of knowing what we want to happen at the end of our career.
 Are we building our business to pass it down to our next generation, or are we growing our company to sell it for profit?
 Do we hope to sell a lucrative business to our employees or to another entrepreneur so that it will continue into perpetuity?

-The whole idea behind this blog series is to understand the purpose of our businesses so that we can sell them for profit.
+The whole idea behind this blog and podcast series is to understand how our businesses are REALLY valued so that we can sell it for maximum profit.
 We don’t want to make just enough money to get by while we run a company.
 Let’s make more than enough money while we work and learn how to make millions of dollars when we retire.
 Is that even possible?

 01:20 – Start with a Plan